 Degreasing

-Degreasing covers a wide range of applications across almost every conceivable industry, particularly in wash bays for metals.
-In the degreasing process, degreasing chemicals are used to remove dirt, oil and other inorganic material from surfaces.
+Degreasing covers a wide range of applications across almost every industry, particularly in wash bays for metals.
+In the process, degreasing chemicals are used to remove dirt, oil and other inorganic material from surfaces.
 Acid and alkali degreasers remove oils and other soils through aggressive chemical reactions.
-These, are toxic acids that require safe handling and automatization processes to avoid harm to human and minimise the environmental impact.
+These are toxic acids that require safe handling and automation processes to avoid harm to workers and minimise the environmental impact.

 Coating and Painting